Saffron in Pregnancy: Benefits, Side Effects & More

 What Is Saffron?

 Saffron is the dried stigma of the crocus sativus flower.
 It is a thread-like structure that contains pollen located at the centre of the flower.
 The saffron plant bears four flowers, from which the styles and crimson-coloured stigmata are collected and dried.
 A single flower contributes only three strands of saffron, and it takes approximately 14,000 strands to produce one pound of saffron.
-A lot of effort and labour goes into harvesting these saffron threads, thus making it one of the most expensive spices in the world.
+A lot of effort and labour go into harvesting these saffron threads, thus making it one of the most expensive spices in the world.

-Also Read: Consuming Fennel Seeds during Pregnancy
+Also Read: Consuming Fennel Seeds During Pregnancy

 Saffron is regarded as ‘The Golden Spice’ because it not only adds a unique aroma and flavour to food but also aids in health issues like digestion by forming a protective coating in the digestive tract.
 The yellow-orange colour imparted to the food containing saffron results from the carotenoid pigment crocetin.

+Is kesar good for pregnancy?
 The safety of consuming saffron during pregnancy can depend on various factors, including the trimester and the quantity consumed.

 1. First Trimester